Physical distancing measures

 The Strategic Framework for Reopening Schools and ELC states that it is not appropriate for young children or for some children with additional support needs to maintain the models of physical distancing that would be suitable for older children in a school setting, either practically or in terms of child development.
 It is not desirable or possible to implement strict physical distancing between young children or between a young child and their childminder, or the childminder’s own children.

 It is important for children to feel secure, and receive warmth and physical contact that is appropriate to their needs, in particular when they are receiving personal care.
 Childminders and assistants will need to be close to the children, particularly young children and should feel confident in this.
-In consultation with families, childminders should consider reducing risks in other ways, by limiting access to their home for parents or carers where possible.
+In relation to older children, childminders should take account of the guidance for school-age childcare settings and physical distancing between adults and children contained within.

 Childminders and parents or carers should agree staggered drop off and collection times to minimise contact between families wherever possible.

 Parents/carers should be discouraged from gathering outside the setting and should maintain distancing of 2 metres, as far as practicable, when dropping off their children.
 Appropriate markings may be introduced outside the entrance to the setting.

 Visits to the setting should be avoided unless necessary.
 This includes for example contractors, deliveries etc. Adult visitors to the setting should be strictly limited only to those that are necessary to support children or the running of the setting and arrangements should be communicated clearly to any assistants.
 Other authorised visitors will include the Care Inspectorate who have a legal duty to undertake scrutiny work.